osmandapp/web/main/docs/user/personal/maps.md

 - ```Region name' Updated```: Today 13:21.
 Represents a timestamp of the latest changes available in the uploaded map.
 It is always earlier than or equal to the ```last available OpenStreetMap update```.
 If the ```Updated timestamp``` has not changed since *<Translate android="true" ids="update_now"/>*, then this is the last timestamp when the Region name' region was changed and processed by the OsmAnd servers: the following timestamp exists - ```Incluldes OSM changes made until 2022-08-12, 12:05```.
 - ```Next update```: Today 14:21.
 Represents the next timestamp when the local device will check for new updates.

-### OsmAnd Live limitations
+### Limitations of OsmAnd Live

-- Changing addresses on the map and in the search is not yet supported.
+- Changing addresses on the map and in search is not supported yet.
 Address information can be updated with regular monthly updates.
 - Updated roads do not contain elevation information, which may affect gradient graphs.
-- Modified and deleted route links are not handled correctly, which may result in the display of public transportation lanes and pedestrian routes that no longer exist.
+- Changed and deleted route references are not handled correctly, which may result in the display of public transportation lanes and pedestrian routes that no longer exist.

 ### Free for OSM Mappers